Russel88/CRISPRCasTyper/README.md

 ```

 ## Installation <a name="install"></a>
+CasPredict can be installed either through conda or pip.

+It is advised to use conda, since this installs CasPredict and all dependencies, and downloads with database in one go.

 ### Conda
-It is advised to use [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/) to install.
+Use [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/) to install.

-Create the environment with caspredict and all dependencies
+Create the environment with caspredict and all dependencies and database
 ```sh
 conda create -n caspredict -c conda-forge -c bioconda -c russel88 caspredict
 ```